hvanjerdz/archmoured/docs/index.md

 It does!
 The SHA256 checksum can also be seen on the official website.

-If the reader is *extra* paranoid, the ISO PGP signature (the iso.sig file also found on the index) can be downloaded in the same directory and verified (assuming that [GnuPG](https://www.gnupg.org/), a libre encryption tool is already installed) with:
+If the reader is *extra* paranoid, the ISO PGP signature (the iso.sig file also found at the index) can be downloaded in the same directory and verified (assuming that [GnuPG](https://www.gnupg.org/), a libre encryption tool is already installed) with: